 \subsection{Protective behaviour}

-To include protective behaviour in \eqref{SIR-SI}, we follow some recent works in the literature \cite{demers2018dynamic, miller2016risk, roosa2022}.
-We assume that $H$ can be split as $H=H_{P}+H_{NP}$, where $H_{P}=pH$, with $p\in [0,1]$, is the subpopulations of \emph{protected} individuals, i.e. those who adopt protective behaviour, while $H_{NP}=(1-p)H$ is the subpopulation of \emph{non-protected} individuals, i.e. those who do not adopt protective behaviour.
-See \Cref{splitH} for a schematic representation of this partition.
+To incorporate protective behaviour into model \eqref{SIR-SI}, following recent works in the literature~\citep{demers2018dynamic, miller2016risk, roosa2022}, we assume that the host population $H$ can be partitioned as $H=H_{P}+H_{NP}$.
+Here, $H_{P}=pH$, with $p\in [0,1]$, represents the subpopulation of \emph{protected} individuals, i.e. those adopting protective behaviour, while $H_{NP}=(1-p)H$ represents those who do not (the subpopulation of \emph{non-protected} individuals).

-To model the efficacy of protective behaviour, we assume that protected individuals are relatively less available to mosquito bites compared to non-protected individuals.
-Thus, denoting the probability of protection failure by $q\in [0, 1]$ (see for example \cite{roosa2022}), the probability that a mosquito bites a protected individual in the group $H_{P}$ is
+To model the efficacy of protective behaviour, we assume that protected individuals are relatively less exposed to mosquito bites compared to non-protected individuals.
+Let $q\in [0, 1]$ denote the probability of protection failure (see, for instance,~\cite{roosa2022}).
+The probability that a mosquito bites a protected individual in the group $H_{P}$ is

 where